Greece › Mykonos › Best Towns

 Staying at Agrari Beach

 Agrari is one of the quietest south-coast beaches in Mykonos, with golden sand, clear water, and far less development than nearby Elia.
 The sea gets deep fairly close to shore, so it is better for confident swimmers than small children or nervous swimmers.
 There is limited dining and no nightlife, but that is exactly why people like it.
-There is no regular bus service to Agrari, so stay here only if you have a rental car, use hotel transfers, or are happy relying on the seasonal water taxi and the rocky walk from Elia.

-The Best Hotels at Agrari Beach
+The Best Hotel at Agrari Beach

 - Sunrise Beach Hotel • (Hotel phone: +30 22890 72201)